-615 Acknowledgements.
-We thank A. Zatsepin for promoting of the moored profiler measurement program in the Black Sea.
-The Black Sea field study is carried out in the framework of Russian Ministry of Science and High Education Assignment No.0128-2019-0011.
-The net sampling data analysis is supported by Russian Science Foundation grant No.20-17-00167.
-The data processing and analysis are supported via grants No. 19-05-00459 and 19-45-230012 by Russian Fund for Basic Research and Krasnodarsky kray Ministry of Science, Education, and Youth Policy.
-We are grateful to editor and three anonymous referees for helpful comments on the first version of this paper.
+Acknowledgements.
+We thank Andrey Zatsepin for promoting the moored profiler measurement program in the Black Sea.
+The Black Sea field study is carried out in the framework of Russian Ministry of Science and High Education, assignment no. 0128-2021-0016.
+The net sampling data analysis is supported by the Russian Science Foundation, grant no. 20-17-00167.
+The Aqualog profiler data processing and analysis are supported via grant nos.
+19-05-00459 and 19-45-230012 by the Russian Fund for Basic Research and Krasnodarsky Kray Ministry of Science, Education, and Youth Policy.
+We are grateful to the editor and three anonymous referees for helpful comments on this paper.